My Baby Doesn’t Like the Crib, What Then?

-Parents Who Decide to Transition Baby To The Crib
+Transitioning Baby To The Crib

 I'm writing this piece for all those parents out there who enjoyed the greatest snuggles with their little one but am ready to reclaim their bed because there's been one too many jabs in the throat, eye, chest...you name it!

-Why Your Baby Doesn't Like the Crib
+Why Baby Doesn't Like the Crib

 Not enough practice

 When the crib is used for any other purpose other than sleeping, it could be sending mixed or negative signals to your baby.
 I always caution my clients to reserve the crib for sleep only.
 Refrain from using the crib for timeout or as temporary containment space.
-Instead, opt for a pack and play or a bouncy chair etc.
+Instead, opt for a pack and play or a bouncy chair etc. for these instances.

 Unsuccessful sleep training